jsoCloudflare/cloudflare-docs/content/fundamentals/account-and-billing/account-security/scim-setup.md

 # Provision Cloudflare with SCIM

-By connecting a System for Cross-domain Identity Management (SCIM) provider, you can provision access to the Cloudflare dashboard on a per-user basis.
+By connecting a System for Cross-domain Identity Management (SCIM) provider, you can provision access to the Cloudflare dashboard on a per-user basis, mastered from your IDP.

-Currently, we only provide SCIM support for Microsoft Entra and Okta in Self-Hosted Access applications.
+Currently, we only provide SCIM support for Enterprise customers, and only from Microsoft Entra and Okta.

-For more information about SCIM support, refer to the [Announcing SCIM support for Cloudflare Access & Gateway](https://blog.cloudflare.com/access-and-gateway-with-scim/) blog post.
+In order to get this set up, reach out to your account team, and ask for

 ## Limitations

-- You cannot update [user attributes](/cloudflare-one/policies/gateway/identity-selectors/) from the identity provider.
 - If a user is the only Super Administrator on an Enterprise account, they will not be deprovisioned.
-- Currently, Cloudflare does not support Okta Integration Network (OIN) integration.
-This integration is in review.
+- We do not currently support Domain Scoped Roles provisioning via SCIM, only account-scoped roles.
+We are working on this limitation
+- We do not currently allow custom group names, in order to leave space for future development

 ## Prerequisites

 - Cloudflare provisioning with SCIM is only available to Enterprise customers and requires a Cloudflare-specific feature flag.
 Contact your account team for more information.
-- In Cloudflare, [Super Administrator](/fundamentals/setup/manage-members/roles/) access on the account that maintains [your SSO](/cloudflare-one/applications/configure-apps/dash-sso-apps/).
+- In Cloudflare, [Super Administrator](/fundamentals/setup/manage-members/roles/) access on the account
-- In other identity providers (IdP), access to the `Create groups` and `Manage applications` [permissions](https://help.okta.com/en-us/Content/Topics/Security/custom-admin-role/about-role-permissions.htm).
+- In your IDP, the ability to create applications, as well as groups

 ---